 Bowel disorders affect the organs in the digestive system, including the small and large intestines.
-These conditions can prevent the body from properly digesting and absorbing nutrients from food.
+They can prevent the body properly digesting and absorbing nutrients from food.
 This can cause symptoms such as diarrhea and constipation.

-Keep reading for more information about different types of bowel disorder, their symptoms, and how to treat them.
+This article will look at some of the different types of bowel disorders, their symptoms, and how to treat them.

 Bowel disorders affect the organs in the lower gastrointestinal (GI) tract, such as the small and large intestines.

 The intestines digest food and absorb vital nutrients into the bloodstream.
-Conditions that affect these organs cause many symptoms that affect digestion.
+This means that bowel conditions can cause many symptoms that affect digestion.

 Inflammatory bowel disease

-Inflammatory bowel disease (IBD) is an umbrella term that describes several conditions that can cause inflammation in the digestive system.
+Inflammatory bowel disease (IBD) describes several conditions that can cause inflammation in the digestive system.

-Inflammation in the digestive tract causes severe abdominal pain, cramps, and diarrhea.
-It also impairs the body’s ability to absorb nutrients.
-If a person does not seek treatment for it, over time, IBD can lead to further complications, such as malnutrition and anemia.
+This swelling causes severe abdominal pain, cramps, and diarrhea.
+It also affects how the body absorbs nutrients.
+Untreated, IBD can lead to complications, such as malnutrition and anemia.

-Over time, celiac disease can even start to affect organ systems outside of the GI tract, such as the reproductive and nervous systems.
+Over time, celiac disease may also affect organs in the reproductive and nervous systems.

-People with diverticulosis may develop an infection or inflammation in one or more sacs, resulting in a condition called diverticulitis.
+Sometimes, people with diverticulosis develop an infection or inflammation in one or more sacs, resulting in a condition called diverticulitis.
+This can cause:

 The exact cause of a bowel disorder depends on the condition itself.

-Numerous factors can contribute to the development of bowel disorders.
-These include:
+Factors that can contribute to the development of bowel disorders include: